-- This online safety policy has been written by MMAP, involving staff, learners and parents/carers, building on the Kent County Council/The Education People online safety policy template, with specialist advice and input as required. - It takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2018, Working Together to Safeguard Children' 2018 and the Kent Safeguarding Children Board procedures. - The purpose of MMAP online safety policy is to: - o Safeguard and protect all members of MMAP community online. - Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology. - o Identify clear procedures to use when responding to online safety concerns. - MMAP identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - o Content: being exposed to illegal, inappropriate or harmful material - o Contact: being subjected to harmful online interaction with other users - o Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
+- This online safety policy has been written by MMAP, involving staff, learners and parents/carers, building on the Kent County Council/The Education People online safety policy template, with specialist advice and input as required. - It takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2018, Working Together to Safeguard Children' 2018 and the Kent Safeguarding Children Board procedures. - The purpose of MMAP online safety policy is to: - Safeguard and protect all members of MMAP community online. - o Identify approaches to educate and raise awareness of online safety throughout the community. - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology. - o Identify clear procedures to use when responding to online safety concerns. - MMAP identifies that the issues classified within online safety are considerable, but can be broadly categorised into four areas of risk: - o Content: being exposed to illegal, inappropriate or harmful material - o Contact: being subjected to harmful online interaction with other users - o Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - o Commerce: risks such as online gambling, inappropriate advertising and phishing.